How Much Does It Cost to Install a Supercharger? (2026 Guide)

 Conventional Charger Hours (typical Level 2 AC) Less expensive

-• Speed: DC fast charging is rapid compared to Level 2 AC.
+• Speed: DC fast charging is much quicker than Level 2 AC.

 • Convenience: Useful on road trips.